Kings Park - the jewel in the city's crown.

 - Enjoy a Free Guided Walk with the volunteer Kings Park Guides

 - Enjoy the flora and fauna including wildflowers and over 70 bird species

 - Indulge in a spot of retail therapy at Aspects of Kings Park Gallery Shop

 - Climb all 101 steps of the spiralling DNA Tower for spectacular views

 Nearly two thirds of the Kings Park is natural bushland containing 326 species of native plants and over 70 bird species.
 The balance of Kings Park is made up of superbly cultivated gardens and open recreational areas.
 For Western Australians and for visitors, Kings Park and Botanic Garden is a place of inspiration, relaxation, recreation and wonder.

 The Botanic Gardens and Parks Authority manages Kings Park and Botanic Garden in accordance with the Kings Park and Botanic Garden Management Plan, to ensure the conservation of native biological diversity and cultural heritage icons, while providing for the diverse range of visitor interests.

 Opened in 1965, the Western Australian Botanic Garden features a scientific collection mainly of Western Australian plants displayed en masse or as individual specimens in an inspiring landscape.
-The Botanic Garden is unique from those around the world by maintaining its focus on local flora, primarily because of the extraordinary diversity of Western Australian wildflowers found nowhere else on earth.
+The WA Botanic Garden is unique from those around the world by maintaining its focus solely on local flora, primarily because of the extraordinary diversity of Western Australian wildflowers found nowhere else on earth.